-You may have an object whose deployment state is Pending Update.
-That means the object changed since it last deployment.
+You may have an object with a Pending Update deployment state.
+The Pending Update state means the object changed since it last deployment.
 When you deploy those changes, the new object is marked as the last deployed version in the Galaxy.